facebookresearch/pytext/pytext/docs/source/execute_your_first_model.rst

       Convert a pytext model snapshot to a caffe2 model.

     Options:
-      --model TEXT        the pytext snapshot model file to load --output-path TEXT  where to save the exported model --help              Show this message and exit.
+      --model TEXT         the pytext snapshot model file to load --output-onnx-path   TEXT  where to save the exported onnx model --output-caffe2-path TEXT  where to save the exported caffe2 model --help               Show this message and exit.

 You can also pass in a configuration to infer some of these options.
 In this case let's do that because depending on how you're following along your snapshot might be in different places!

 .. code-block:: console

-    (pytext) $ pytext export --output-path exported_model.c2 < demo/configs/docnn.json
+    (pytext) $ pytext export --output-caffe2-path exported_model.c2 < demo/configs/docnn.json
     ...[snip]
     Saving caffe2 model to: exported_model.c2